KxSystems/docs/docs/ml/toolkit/fresh.md

 Data-types supported by the feature-extraction procedure are boolean, int, real, long, short and float.
 Other datatypes should not be passed to the extraction procedure.

 In particular, data should not contain text (strings or symbols), other than the id column.
-If a text-based feature is thought to be important, one-hot encoding can be used to convert to numerical values.
+If a text-based feature is thought to be important, one-hot, frequency or lexigraphical encoding can be used to convert the symbolic data to numerical values.

 !!! note